 2023 Royal College Dr. Thomas Dignan Indigenous Health Award

-The Royal College Dr. Thomas Dignan Indigenous Health Award was founded in 2014 in honour of Thomas Dignan, O.Ont, MD, chair of the Royal College Indigenous Health Advisory Committee.
+The Royal College Dr. Thomas Dignan Indigenous Health Award was founded in 2014 in honour of Thomas Dignan, CM, OOnt, MD, co-chair of the Indigenous Health Committee of the Royal College.
 Dr. Dignan of Thunder Bay, Ontario, a Mohawk from Six Nations of the Grand River Territory is a tireless advocate for eradicating disparities in health outcomes and inequities in the quality of health care facing Indigenous people.
 He received his medical degree from McMaster University.
 Dr. Dignan is a former Royal College council member, co-founder of the Native Physicians Association of Canada and first president of the Native Nurses Association of Canada.
 Dr. Dignan has dedicated his life to improving the health of Indigenous Peoples in Canada, particularly drawing attention to issues of institutional racism.
 Dr. Dignan was invested as a member of the Order of Canada on September 4, 2019, for his dedication to the health and well-being of Indigenous communities as a primary care physician.
 Dr. Dignan passed away on January 17, 2021; he will be greatly missed.

 - The purpose of the Royal College Dr. Thomas Dignan Indigenous Health Award is to acknowledge and celebrate Canadian physicians or physicians-in-training who epitomize a zeal and devotion to Canadian Indigenous rights and the dogged pursuit of justice for Canada’s Indigenous people.

 - The Awards Committee of the Royal College, who selects the recipient annually at their fall meeting, may add to the list of nominations.
 Adjudication of the award includes Indigenous input.